 With the #metoo and TIME’S UP movements spreading across the globe and issues such as the gender pay gap and period poverty firmly in the spotlight, the fight for gender equality has certainly gained traction in recent years.
-Here is our edit of the best feminist books you should be reading, from a declaration of female independence written in 1792 to Melinda Gates’s inspirational call to action The Moment of Lift.
+Here is our edit of the best feminist books you should be reading, from Margaret Atwood's The Handmaid's Tale sequel The Testaments, to Melinda Gates’s inspirational call to action The Moment of Lift.

 The Moment of Lift by Melinda Gates